One of the fastest-growing performance marketing tactics over the last few years has been influencer marketing.

 To improve influencer marketing campaign performance, here are some campaign best practices to keep in mind:

-With less than 100 days left until Christmas, the influencer platform ‘Influencer Intelligence’ has the following suggestion for holiday influencer campaigns.
+The influencer platform ‘Influencer Intelligence’ has the following suggestion for holiday influencer campaigns.
 One way is to work with influencers on ‘unboxing’ videos, even if your product or service is digital.
 Another idea is to create a digital holiday gift guide around the products or services being marketed by influencers.
 Finally, with the growth in AR lenses and filters, why not use or create some holiday-themed filters and/or lenses, and integrate them into influencer marketing campaigns.
 A smart influencer will know how to utilize these filters, and will create a better, more engaging video with it.

 Looking for some support for your first or next performance-driven influencer marketing campaign?
 Reach out to Creative Clicks and let our account team help launch a successful influencer marketing campaign that achieves your KPIs.